dormouse-jenny/mnr_ministry_parser/README.md

 # mnr_ministry_parser
-Parser of employee income information of russian Ministry of natural resources
+Parsing of information on the income of employees of the Ministry of Natural Resources of Russia